-The right side of the screen displays the Charms Bar.
+The right side of the screen (Start or Desktop) displays the Charms Bar.
 The Charms Bar contains the Search, Share, Start, Devices and Settings menus.
-To access up the Charms Bar move the cursor to the upper or lower right corners of the screen, and then hover over one of the items in the Charms Bar to activate it (the bar will be black when it is active), or use the Windows Logo Key \blacksquare + C key combination.
+To access up the Charms Bar move the cursor to the upper or lower right corners of the screen, and then hover over one of the items in the Charms Bar to activate it (the bar will be black when it is active), or use the Windows Logo Key $\blacksquare$ + C key combination.